labria/nomic-base/rules.md

 > a) A player earns +1 point whenever he is successful to elect his rule.
 >
 > b) This does not earn you points if you approve someone else's rule, only the player gets a point.

+#### 110: Sanctions on Oleg
+> a) Whenever Oleg proposes a new rule or a change to a rule, at least 3 people must vote in favor of it for it to be approved
+>
+> b) This applies only to him